 Zoom lenses, by contrast, offer a range of different focal lengths.
 If you’re going to be out in the field and aren’t quite sure what to expect, zoom lenses can ensure that you don’t walk away empty-handed or with unsatisfying pictures.
 Their dynamic range makes them a sensible choice for action and wildlife photography.
 You can find both long distance and panorama zoom lenses.

 We mentioned earlier in our DSLR photo tips about how you’ll need to use a tripod when working with specific shutter speeds.
 Even the best photographers are going to find themselves occasionally in a situation where a steady hand isn’t enough to produce the results they want.
 Many camera bodies come with image stabilization built in, but you can further enhance the steadiness of your shots by looking for a lens that comes with its own image stabilization.

-There is a very tiny window of opportunity, usually a fraction of a second, when image stabilization is relevant, but that time when the shutter is clicking is incredibly important.
-A lens’ image stabilization components kicks into effect at the moment when the shutter button is pushed halfway down, so that’s a great way to test the quality of the stabilization in a lens.
+There is a very tiny window of opportunity – usually a fraction of a second – when image stabilization is relevant, but that time when the shutter is clicking is incredibly important.
+A lens’ image stabilization components kick into effect at the moment that the shutter button is pushed halfway down, so that’s a great way to test the quality of the stabilization in a lens.
 When image stabilization goes into effect, tiny sensors inside the lens recognize any movement and realigns the lens to compensate for this movement.